AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

 Alternatively, you can submit shell commands to OpenCue for processing on RQD rendering nodes.
-Your RQD rendering nodes must support the neccessary software to complete the job you are submitting otherwise the job will fail.
+Your RQD rendering nodes must support the necessary software to complete the job you are submitting otherwise the job will fail.

 ## Before you begin